Plsr/brain/content/productivity/reviews.md

-# Reviews
+> [!info] Outdated
+>
+> This page is outdated and may not reflect my current process.
+I intend on coming back to it soon.
+(27.12.2024)

-I like to refelct on what I am doing on a regular basis.
+I like to reflect on what I am doing on a regular basis.
 This has proven useful to me to keep track of what I am doing in the mid- and long-term and work out which things work well for me and which don't.
 I generally reflect on three levels: